SJTU-CGM/EPAV/README.md

  - R packages

-    Several R packages are needed including ggplot2, ggrepel and ComplexHeatmap packages.
+    Several R packages are needed including *ggplot2*, *ggrepel* and *ComplexHeatmap* packages.
 Follow the Installation step, or you can install the packages by yourself.

 **Installation procedures**